Jaccoud arthropathy

 Jaccoud arthropathy (JA), is a chronic non-erosive reversible joint disorder that may occur after repeated bouts of arthritis.
 It is caused by inflammation of the joint capsule and subsequent fibrotic retraction, causing ulnar deviation of the fingers, through metacarpophalangeal joint (MCP) subluxation, primarily of the ring and little-finger.
 Joints in the feet, knees and shoulders may also get affected.
 It is commonly associated with systemic lupus erythematosus (SLE), and occurs in roughly 5% of all cases.

 When associated with rheumatic fever it is also called chronic post–RF arthropathy.

 Presentation

 Associated conditions

 Originally thought to be associated only with rheumatic fever, it has since been shown to occur also in SLE, Sjögren syndrome, scleroderma, dermatomyositis, psoriatic arthritis, vasculitis, ankylosing spondylitis, mixed connective tissue disease, and pyrophosphate deposition disease.
-It is distinct from bone erosion which is commonly associated with rheumatic arthritis, and also distinct from mild deforming arthropathy which is associated with SLE.
+It is distinct from bone erosion which is commonly associated with rheumatoid arthritis, and also distinct from mild deforming arthropathy which is associated with SLE.
 There have also been cases of non-rheumatic JA associated with Lyme disease, HIV-infection and a number of other conditions.